See What Is

 sunlight dancing on water, leaves, and

-in the highlights of her red/gold hair
+of her red/gold hair

 health restored after weeks of illness